“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 in the trap of your own uniqueness.
 You always have the enlightened ones that

-you must listen to.
-Only the humility will help you to develop.
+you must listen too.
+Only the real humility and respect for life will help you to develop.

 The monastic life suited my soul and